-Subject to the rules of any Designated Stock Exchange on which the Ordinary Shares in the Company in question may be listed and to any rights and restrictions for the time being attached to any Ordinary Shares in the Company and/or preference shares in the Company, our directors shall not unreasonably decline to register any transfer of Ordinary Shares in the Company, and shall upon making any decision to decline to register any transfer of Ordinary Shares in the Company, shares in the Company, the Company, within two (2) months after the date on which the transfer request was lodged with the Company, shall send to the transferor and transferee notice of the refusal, including the relevant reason for such refusal.
+Subject to the rules of any Designated Stock Exchange on which the Ordinary Shares in the Company in question may be listed and to any rights and restrictions for the time being attached to any Ordinary Shares in the Company and/or preference shares in the Company, our directors shall not unreasonably decline to register any transfer of Ordinary Shares in the Company, and shall upon making any decision to decline to register any transfer of Ordinary Shares in the Company, and shall upon making any decision to decline to register any transfer of Ordinary Shares in the Company, within two (2) months after the date on which the transfer request was lodged with the Company, shall send to the transferor and transferee notice of the refusal, including the relevant reason for such refusal.
 In this context, it shall not be unreasonable for our directors to decline to register any transfer of an ordinary share in our Company if such transfer would breach or cause a breach of: (i) the rules of any Designated Stock Exchange on which the Ordinary Shares in the Company may be listed; or (ii) applicable law or regulation.